Provenance Graph Kernel: Empirical Evaluation

-\item Graph Kernels: The graph kernels we test are Shortest Path (SP) \citep{Borgwardt2005}, Vertex Histogram (VH) \citep{sugiyama2015halting}, Edge Histogram (EH) \citep{sugiyama2015halting}, Graphlet Sampling (GS) \citep{shervashidze2009efficient}, Weisfeiler-Lehman (WL) \citep{shervashidze2011weisfeiler}, Hadamard Code (HC) \citep{kataoka2016hadamard}, Neighborhood Hash (NH) \citep{Neighbourhood-Hash-Kernel}, Neighborhood Subgraph Pairwise Distance (NSPD) \citep{neighborhood-subgraph-pairwise}.\negmedspace\footnote{We have also tried the other graph kernels provided by the Grakel library.
-However, they either timed out or produced errors when processing graphs in our data sets and, hence, we could not include them in our evaluation.} Similar to provenance kernels, Weisfeiler-Lehman and Hadamard Code kernels can be computed up to a specified level \(\depth \); we test those kernels with \(\depth \in [1, 5]\).
+\item Graph Kernels: The graph kernels we test are Shortest Path (SP)~\cite{Borgwardt2005}, Vertex Histogram (VH)~\cite{sugiyama2015halting}, Edge Histogram (EH)~\cite{sugiyama2015halting}, Graphlet Sampling (GS)~\cite{shervashidze2009efficient}, Weisfeiler-Lehman (WL)~\cite{shervashidze2011weisfeiler}, Weisfeiler-Lehman Optimal Assignment (WL-OA)~\cite{Kriege2016}, Hadamard Code (HC)~\cite{kataoka2016hadamard}, Ordered Dag Decomposition (ODD)~\cite{ODD_kernel}, Neighbourhood Hash (NH)~\cite{Neighbourhood-Hash-Kernel}, Neighbourhood Subgraph Pairwise Distance (NSPD)~\cite{neighborhood-subgraph-pairwise}.\negmedspace\footnote{We also tested other kernels provided by the Grakel library.
+However, they either timed out or produced errors when processing graphs in our data sets and, hence, are not included in our evaluation.} Similar to provenance kernels, Weisfeiler-Lehman and Hadamard Code kernels can be computed up to a specified level \(\depth \); we test those kernels with \(\depth \in [1, 5]\).
 Hence, a total of 16 graph kernels are tested.
 As shown in \fref{fig:pipeline}, support-vector machines (SVM) are used to build classifiers from both provenance kernels and generic graph kernels.
-Among the tested graph kernels, the SP, GS, NH, and NSPD kernels take a significantly longer time to run compared to the rest.
+Among the tested graph kernels, the SP, GS, ODD, NH, NSPD, WL-OA kernels take a significantly longer time to run compared to the rest.
 We, therefore, for comparison purposes, put these methods in a group called \textlabel{GK-slow} and the remaining kernels in \textlabel{GK-fast}.

 \item Provenance Network Analytics: The PNA method proposes calculating 22 network metrics for each provenance graph and using those as the feature vector for that graph.
 Such feature vectors can be readily taken as inputs by a variety of ML algorithms.
 Since we are uncertain which algorithm works best with provenance network metrics, we test the following classification algorithms over the metrics: Decision Tree (DT), Random Forest (RF), K-Neighbour (KN), Gaussian Naive Bayes (NB), Multi-layer Perceptron neural network (NN), and Support Vector Machines (SVM).
-Hence, six methods are tested in total, all are implementations by the Scikit-learn library~\citep{scikit-learn} using its default parameters for them.
+Hence, six methods are tested in total, all are implementations by the Scikit-learn library~\cite{scikit-learn} using its default parameters for them.
 This group of classifiers, which rely on provenance network metrics, is called \textlabel{PNA}.

 \end{itemize}